 - Inspect chimneys externally as they take the full force of the weather.
 Look for loose chimney pots, eroded mortar on the stack and defective flashing where chimney and roof meet.
 To make repairs, employ experienced professionals.

 Installing flue liners

 It’s essential that old flues are correctly lined, to prevent dangerous leaks developing.
 Flexible single-skinned stainless-steel liners are widely used for gas fires, and for oil and gas-fired boilers.
-Hardier double-skinned versions are required for solid fuels and for woodburning and multi-fuel stoves.
+Hardier double-skinned versions are required for solid fuels and for the best stoves.

-Stove flues need to be properly insulated as they generate extreme heat, a common cause of thatch fires.
+Stove flues need to be properly insulated as they generate extreme heat.
 Liners are usually installed by being pulled down the old flue by an attached rope, with the space around the liner then back-filled with loose insulation to prevent condensation.